Quantum circuits

 That is, the two resulting states still differ by the same global phase

-Consequently, the two quantum states and that differ by a global phase are completely indistinguishable: no matter what operation, or sequence of operations, we apply to the two states, they will always differ by a global phase, and performing a standard basis measurement will produce outcomes with precisely the same probabilities as the other.
+Consequently, two quantum states and that differ by a global phase are completely indistinguishable; no matter what operation, or sequence of operations, we apply to the two states, they will always differ by a global phase, and performing a standard basis measurement will produce outcomes with precisely the same probabilities as the other.
 For this reason, two quantum state vectors that differ by a global phase are considered to be equivalent, and are effectively viewed as being the same state.

 For example, the quantum states